 Inhaling and exhaling influence our memory and emotions

 The neuroscientists discovered this effect while analyzing 7 patients with epilepsy who were about to undergo brain surgery.
 A week before surgery, a surgeon implanted electrodes into their brains to determine the source of epileptic seizures.
-This allowed access to electrophysiological data to discover that the recorded electrical signals showed that brain activity fluctuated with respiration, particularly in areas where emotions, memory and odors are processed.
+This allowed access to electrophysiological data to discover that the recorded electrical signals showed that brain activity fluctuated with respiration, particularly in areas where emotions and feelings, as well as memory and odors are processed.

 This casual discovery led them to wonder if the cognitive functions associated with these brain areas, such as emotional processing and memory, could be influenced by the rhythm of breathing.